When you are consolidating accounts in NeonCRM, please be aware that:

 Once you set the new primary contact, you can remove the relationship with the individual account.

-If the contact you wish to remove is a sub-member in the organization's Group Membership, you will see a warning that this contact's membership will be terminated.
+If the contact you wish to remove is a sub-member in the company's Group Membership, you will see a warning that this contact's membership will be terminated.

-If the contact you wish to remove is associated with any of the transactions on the organization's account, you will receive a notice when you try to remove it.
+If the contact you wish to remove is associated with any of the transactions on the company's account, you will receive a notice when you try to remove it.

-If you click Return, you will return to the organization account without deleting the contact.
+If you click Return, you will return to the company account without deleting the contact.

 If you click Proceed, you will see the following notice:

-Clicking "Ok" on this message will remove the contact relationship from the organization's account, transferring any transactions previously associated with that contact to the new primary contact.
+Clicking "Ok" on this message will remove the contact relationship from the company's account, transferring any transactions previously associated with that contact to the new primary contact.

 After the relationship is deleted, you will now have the opportunity to convert and merge the two accounts.